-Of the girls enrolled in the Ishraq programme who have taken the national literacy exam, 81 % passed.
+Of the girls enrolled in the Ishraq programme who have taken the national literacy exam, 81% passed.
 Now, more than half of these girls are going on to pursue formal schooling.
 Programme participation has improved literacy, developed life skills, increased self-confidence and led to greater mobility and community participation.

-54 CEDPA has worked with 365 non-governmental organisations in 21 Egyptian governorates, providing non-formal education to more than 81,000 girls and 18,000 boy The Ishraq team has mobilised communities to change traditional or restrictive gender norms that persist among parents and community members.
+The Ishraq team has mobilised communities to change traditional or restrictive gender norms that persist among parents and community members.
 It has formed committees at the village, governorate and national levels to provide ongoing support for the institutionalisation of the programme at the local and national levels.